 The TCL 4 Series/S455 2022 and the Amazon Fire TV Omni Series are very similar overall.
 The TCL is a slightly better choice for a darker room, as it has better black uniformity, with less cloudiness in dark scenes.
 The Amazon, on the other hand, gets a bit brighter, so it can handle a brighter room slightly better.

-The V-shaped feet are wide-set, so they take up a lot of space, and you'll need a large table for the 65 and 75-inch sizes if you're not planning on wall-mounting it.
+The V-shaped feet are wide-set, so they take up a lot of space, and you'll need a large cabinet for the larger sizes if you're not planning on wall-mounting it.

 Footprint of the 65-inch model: 50.8" x 11.6".
 The feet lift the TV about 2.6" above the table, so most soundbars don't fit without blocking the IR receiver for the remote and part of the screen.

-The inputs face to the side, but they're housed in a central electronics box, so they're difficult to access if you wall-mount the TV.
+The inputs face to the side, but they're housed in a central electronics box, making them difficult to access if you wall-mount the TV.
 There's no cable management at all.

 There's no noticeable difference in brightness between the regular HDR peak brightness measurements and the peak brightness in 'Game' Mode.